vibhuthakur9911/github-followback-checker/README.md

 ## Introduction

-This script helps you check which GitHub users you follow but who haven't followed you back.
-It uses GitHub's API to fetch your **following** and **followers** list and compares them.
+This script helps you identify GitHub users you follow who aren’t following you back.
+By leveraging GitHub’s API, it retrieves your **followers** and **following** lists, compares them, and highlights the accounts that haven’t returned the follow.
+It’s a simple way to keep track of one-way connections on your GitHub network..

 ## Requirements